rackerlabs/docs-developer-blog/_posts/2020-06-26-create-a-vm-in-azure-by-using-terraform-with-for-loops.md

    You can save the plan output for later use by adding the `-out` flag in the command.

-7. Execute the Terraform code to deploy:
+7. Execute the Terraform code to deploy and type yes at the confirmation check:

         terraform apply

-   Type yes at the confirmation check.

    Alternately, use `-auto-approve` to skip manual confirmation: